-I found above that disclosure of the information pertaining to the agencies on the list would constitute a "presumed" unjustified invasion of personal privacy pursuant to section 14(3)(c) of the Act.
-Applying the general principles referred to above, the inclusion of the exemption relating to eligibility for social services or welfare benefits demonstrates an intention by the legislature to recognize the particular sensitivity of this type of information to the individuals to whom it relates.
-In my view, the inclusion of this type of information under a presumption of confidentiality demonstrates an intention to protect the personal integrity and autonomy of the individual.
+I found above that disclosure of the information pertaining to eight of the agencies on the list would constitute a "presumed" unjustified invasion of personal privacy pursuant to section 14(3)(c) of the Act.
+Applying the general principles referred to above, the inclusion of the exemption relating to eligibility for social services or welfare benefits demonstrates an intention by the legislature to recognize the particular sensitivity of this type of information under a presumption of confidentiality demonstrates an intention to protect the personal integrity and autonomy of the individual.